ndeverge/play2-docs-renderer/README.md

 Current build status (stucked at the moment due to a BuildHive/SBT issue): [![Build Status](https://buildhive.cloudbees.com/job/ndeverge/job/play2-docs-renderer/badge/icon)](https://buildhive.cloudbees.com/job/ndeverge/job/play2-docs-renderer/)

+## TODOs

+Take a look at the Enhancements in the [Github Issues tab](https://github.com/ndeverge/play2-docs-renderer/issues?labels=enhancement&page=1&state=open).

 ## License

                 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE